TslEdv/DockerFileELK/README.md

 Logstash can be sent custom log via `netcat`.
 For example, using this command on the localhost: <br>
 `echo "Hello world!" | nc <logstash-container-ip> 5042` <br>
-IP can be found using: `sudo docker network inspect elk`
+IP can be found using: `sudo docker network inspect elk` <br>
+Logs can be seen in Kibana under Observability -> Logs.

 Grafana is configured with the default username and password (admin admin). <br>
 Grafana has a dashboard called ELK monitoring in the "General" folder.